 - Japan’s Sojitz Corporation (204 MW Edenvale Solar Park in Queensland).

-Find out more about Australia’s clean energy and renewables sector.
+Find out more about Australia’s transition to net zero.

 Go further, faster with Austrade